Edward Augustus Bowles: Background

 E. A. Bowles was born at his family's home, Myddelton House, in Enfield.
 He was of Huguenot descent through his maternal great-grandmother and his father, Henry Carington Bowles Bowles (sic) (1830–1918), son of Anne Sarah Bowles, who had inherited Myddelton House, and her husband Edward Treacher.
 Henry Carington Treacher adopted the surname Bowles in 1852 for inheritance purposes and married E.A.
-Bowles' mother, Cornelia Kingdom (1831–1911) in 1856.
+Bowles's mother, Cornelia Kingdom (1831–1911) in 1856.
 H.C Bowles was Chairman of the New River Company, which until 1904 controlled the artificial waterway that flowed past Myddelton House, bringing water to London from the River Lea.

-Through his elder brother Henry, who after 1894 lived at neighbouring Forty Hall, Bowles was the great uncle of Andrew Parker Bowles (born 1939), whose first wife, Camilla Shand, became Duchess of Cornwall on her marriage to Charles, Prince of Wales in 2005.
+Through his elder brother Henry, who after 1894 lived at neighbouring Forty Hall, Bowles was the great-uncle of Andrew Parker Bowles (born 1939), whose first wife, Camilla Shand, became Duchess of Cornwall on her marriage to Charles, Prince of Wales in 2005.

 Education and career

 Described as "too delicate for public school", Bowles spent much of his childhood at Myddelton before reading divinity at Jesus College, Cambridge.
 He had wanted to enter the church, but family circumstances, including the death of a brother and sister from tuberculosis in a three-month period of 1887, militated against this; so he remained at Myddelton and, in the words of one historian, "devoted himself to social work, painting, and natural history, particularly entomology".

 Bowles transformed the garden at Myddelton and, as a keen traveller, especially to Europe and North Africa, brought home with him many specimens of plant.
 Such was his collecting zeal that, by the turn of the 20th century, he was growing over 130 species of colchicum and crocus.
 He also took a great interest in hardy cacti and succulents, admiring their "strange beauty" and protective spines.
 Many of the foreign expeditions were timed to mitigate the symptoms of acute hay fever, with Alpine or other mountainous regions being favoured destinations in late spring.
-Bowles' gardening mentor was Canon Henry Nicholson Ellacombe (1822–1916), Rector of Bitton, Gloucestershire, who wrote a number of books about gardening, including plant lore in English literature.
+Bowles's gardening mentor was Canon Henry Nicholson Ellacombe (1822–1916), Rector of Bitton, Gloucestershire, who wrote a number of books about gardening, including plant lore in English literature.

 Bowles inherited Myddelton on his father's death in 1918, but initially found this a mixed blessing, writing the following year to his friend and fellow horticulturalist William Robinson that, with a life interest in the property, he was unable to sell and yet found his income insufficient to maintain it to "as it used to be kept".
 At the time he was contemplating turning Myddelton into a "semi-wild garden".

 In 1908 Bowles was elected to the Council of the Royal Horticultural Society (RHS), whose grounds at Wisley, Surrey, now contain a memorial garden to him.
 Bowles received the society's highest award, the Victoria Medal of Honour, in 1916 and was a Vice-President from 1926 until his death almost thirty years later.
+In 1923 he received the RHS's Veitch Memorial Medal.
 RHS colleagues knew him as "Bowley".